TareqRafed/quickread-legal/README.md

 We may also share your information in response to a legal request, such as a subpoena, court order, or government demand, or in connection with a merger, acquisition, reorganization, or bankruptcy.

-Data Retention
+## Data Retention

 We retain your information for as long as necessary to provide the services and as otherwise set forth in this Privacy Policy.

-Security of Information
+## Security of Information

 We use reasonable security measures to protect the information we collect through the Extension.
 However, no security measures are perfect or impenetrable, and we cannot guarantee the security of your information.

-International Transfer of Information
+## International Transfer of Information

 Your information may be transferred to, and processed and stored in, a country other than your own, including the United States.
 The privacy and data protection laws in these countries may not be equivalent to those in your country of residence.
 By using the Extension, you consent to the transfer and processing of your information in these countries.

-Changes to This Privacy Policy
+## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 If we make material changes to this Privacy Policy, we will notify you by posting the updated Privacy Policy on our website and/or through the Extension.
 Your continued use of the Extension following any such change constitutes your agreement to be bound by the updated Privacy Policy.

-Contact Us
+Contact Us via tareq.rafed22@gmail.com